Guidelines for the 2021-2022 School Year

-As we look forward to the return of all students to in-person learning this school year, we want to share some important guidelines set forth by the Centers for Disease Control and Prevention (CDC) and the California Department of Public Health (CDPH) that Oakwood will be implementing.
+We are so pleased with the return of all students to in-person learning this school year and want to share some important guidelines set forth by the Centers for Disease Control and Prevention (CDC) and the California Department of Public Health (CDPH) that Oakwood will be implementing.

-We will continue to monitor and update our mitigation protocol as needed as guidelines from our State and County may change.
-We thank you for your careful review of these guidelines and your continued support of the protocol we have put in place to ensure the health and safety of our Oakwood students, faculty, staff, and broader community.
+Oakwood will continue to monitor and update our mitigation protocol as needed as guidelines from our State and County may change.
+We thank you for your careful review of these guidelines and your continued support of the protocol we have put in place to aid in the health and safety of our Oakwood students, faculty, staff, and broader community.
 Questions regarding this information may be directed to our Pandemic Team.

 Oakwood will maintain the below guidelines and update as needed or required by our governing entities.

-• Multifaceted Prevention Strategy: Oakwood will continue to uphold its multifaceted COVID-19 mitigation protocol established in August 2020, following state and county guidance.
+• Multifaceted Prevention Strategy: Oakwood will continue to uphold a multifaceted COVID-19 mitigation protocol following state and county guidance.

 • Attendance Protocol: Please note: our absence reporting protocol has changed this year.
 If your student is ill with any symptoms, whether on the below list or not, we ask that you keep them home from school.
 Please visit our new Attendance webpage to report your student’s absence.
 If your student or a member of your household is experiencing any COVID-19 symptoms, you will be contacted by a member of our Pandemic Team and given next steps and the proper protocol to be cleared to return to campus.
 It is imperative that all members of our Oakwood community stay home when ill and follow the proper steps before returning to campus.
 If students become ill during the day, our faculty and staff will notify parents/guardians immediately and the student will be sent home.
 Thank you for your help in keeping our campus healthy and safe.